 Besides Bluetooth as primary technology, some modern age wireless headphones are also NFC enabled, what that essentially means is that just bring them close and tap to an NFC enabled device like Samsung Galaxy Note 8.

 - Radio Frequency (RF)

 No Kidding, some headphones have also gone on the roadeo using RF, Sennheiser RS120 is an example.
 The advantage of radio frequency is that unlike Bluetooth there’s no area limitation, RF can cover a much larger area than Bluetooth.
 These type of headphones are primarily used with TVs and Desktops for gaming.
 The sound quality is a lot better than Bluetooth but expects Interference because of other RF devices in the surroundings, that’s very unlikely because of the frequency band you operate upon, but nonetheless, it can happen.

 7. Noise Cancellation

-The Noise cancelling headphones as the name is quite descriptive itself, cancel the noise but they don’t only function by cancelling the outside noise.
+The Noise canceling headphones as the name is quite descriptive itself, cancel the noise but they don’t only function by canceling the outside noise.
 The headphones pick up the outside noise, cancel it up while playing your content.
-Noise cancelling headphones are very coveted in the audiophile community.
+Noise canceling headphones are very coveted in the audiophile community.
 These are also very expensive.